-Mechanical recycling of PVC waste
+Mechanical recycling of PVC waste with flexible PVC extrusion

 It is worth mentioning that there are mainly two PVC recycling methodologies, mechanical recycling and chemical recycling.
-Mechanical recycling processes involve separating, grinding and feeding the ground product into the conversion equipment, namely the extruder.
+Mechanical recycling processes involve separating, grinding and feeding the ground product into the conversion equipment, namely the industrial waste extruder.
 Chemical recycling, on the other hand, is based on the idea of converting the plastic back into the constituent raw materials for reuse in the synthesis process or other chemical processes.
 Mechanical recycling is preferred when PVC with known composition and traceability is available.
 It is currently the most commonly used industry-wide solution and is undergoing continuous improvements both to obtain purer raw materials and new products/uses of the recycled material.

-Project objectives and results obtained
+Project objectives and results obtained from flexible PVC extrusion

-The production process of co-extruding gaskets
+The production process of co-extruding gaskets in flexible PVC extrusion

 Development of recycled material and identification of possible applications

-- optimization of the process of dimensional reduction of the waste;
+- Optimization of the process of dimensional reduction of the waste

-- optimization of extrusion process parameters to reduce thermal degradation effects, while ensuring optimal blending of the two types of PVC.
+- Optimization of extrusion process parameters to reduce thermal degradation effects, while ensuring optimal blending of the two types of PVC.

-Subsequently, the formulations and related process parameters that yielded the most promising results were replicated on an industrial scale on our MD Nextmover Twin-screw extruder for Regranulation of PVC.
+Subsequently, the formulations and related process parameters that yielded the most promising results were replicated on an industrial scale on our MD Nextmover Twin-screw extruder for regranulation of PVC.

-For virgin PVC-based applications, the percentage of recycled material used was above 60 percent, which is the lower limit of recycled plastic use to produce products certified as "recycled" by continuous extrusion process.
+For virgin PVC-based applications, the percentage of recycled material used was above 60 percent, which is the lower limit of recycled plastic used to produce products certified as "recycled" by a continuous extrusion process.
 It should be noted that this percentage represented a target particularly ambitious from a technical point of view, given the heterogeneity of the characteristics of PVC waste.

-For the production of the rigid part of the co-extruded gasket, according to the defined hardness target (ShD), the compounds used are from recyclates added with virgin rigid PVC.
+For the production of the rigid part of the co-extruded gasket, according to the defined hardness target (ShD), the compounds used are from recyclates with added virgin rigid PVC.

 The gasket produced under the optimum conditions, in terms of extrusion parameters and starting compound, meets the minimum requirements for hardness and dimensional stability to fit properly into the intended housing for the final application (these are gaskets for gates).